Skyborg: Into the Vortex

-Skyborg: Into the Vortex was a CD-ROM science fiction computer game released in 1995 by the trading card company SkyBox International, Inc. and created by American studio Fringe Multimedia.
+Skyborg: Into the Vortex was a CD-ROM science fiction computer game released in 1995 by the trading card company SkyBox International and developed by the American studio Fringe Multimedia.

-Gameplay
+Gameplay and plot

-It was based on Creators Edition Master Series a set of trading cards by various artists created especially for the game, which were released simultaneously with the game.
+Skyborg: Into the Vortex was based on Creators Edition Master Series, a set of trading cards by various artists created especially for the game, which were released simultaneously with the game.
 Each copy of the game came with a random pack of the cards.
-Card artists included: Dave Dorman, Julie Bell (wife of Boris Vallejo), Brom, and Brian Stelfreeze.
-Some cards in the SkyBox Master Series: Creators Edition include a code that players can use to finish the Skyborg mission.
+Card artists included Dave Dorman, Julie Bell (wife of Boris Vallejo), Brom, Brian Stelfreeze, Simon Bisley, and Dave McKean.
+Some cards in the SkyBox Master Series: Creators Edition include a code that players can use to help finish the Skyborg mission.
+The missions can be completed without the use of these cards, however.
+The game features 105 characters from SkyBox's original trading card roster.

 Players assume the role of Skyborg, a cyborg in the year 2025, on a dangerously overpopulated Earth low on food.
 Dr. Sinclair Barton has created a torus-shaped pocket universe to alleviate this problem.
 You must enter this universe and travel from planet to planet gathering clues to figure out what has gone wrong and where Dr. Barton is.

-The credit sequence featured a song by the otherwise unknown band Primal Future.